alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 It is not a generic theory of emotional attachment to assistants.

-AI Foundations may include care, contact, return, and relation, but those terms are source-bound and structurally defined.
+AI Foundations discusses care, contact, return, and relation as source-bound structural terms.

 The framework requires boundary, distinction, refusal, and non-override.